imcs-compsim/MIRCO/README.md

 # MIRCO (MUSAM-IMCS Rough Contact cOde)

 `MIRCO` is a Boundary element algorithm for simulating linear elastic frictionless normal contact between a rigid rough indentor and an elastic half-space.
-The research code is implemented throughout in object-oriented programming (C++) using modern software design and is parallelized with OpenMP for shared memory hardware architectures.
+The research code is implemented throughout in object-oriented programming (C++) and is parallelized with OpenMP for shared memory hardware architectures.

 ## Clone the Repository